CodeForSummitCounty/codeforsummitcounty.org/README.md

-Landing template based on the Code for Virginia Beach landing page (http://codeforvirginiabeach.org)
+Landing template based on the Code for Virginia Beach (http://codeforvirginiabeach.org) & Code for Seattle (http://codeforseattle.org/) Landing Pages

 #License
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 #Attribution and Thanks
-Thank you so much to Code for Virginia Beach for creating the original site this template was based on, especially Bret Fisher.
+Thank you so much to Code for Virginia Beach and Code for Seattle for the quick start!

 #Quick Start:
 Here's the comprehensive list of things you *must* do to customize your site after forking: